cs0320-s24/server-sxu99-mzheng37/README.md

     * From here, the handlers uses the CSV Parse and Search classes to carry out parsing the file and searching the file
     * More specific documentation on the CSV Parse and Search class can be found in this repo: https://github.com/cs0320-s24/csv-YUUU23
 * For the BroadBandHandler, an interface (ACSDataSource) is implemented by ACSData(direct access to the US census API) or ACSCache (caching before directly accessing the US Census API Datasource); both of these implements the basic functionalities of getStateCode(), getCountyCode(), and getBroadBandInfo()
+  * The DatasourceException class throws exceptions when the query url is not valid; this can arise with reasons such as a county or state is not found when returning broadband info.

 # Errors/Bugs
 * potential error may arise from not the correct type of errors being thrown; there may be more appropriate type of error that should've been thrown in those places